DeepHMS/SPARK-Structure-Parser-Alignment-and-Reformatting-Kit/README.md

 **SPARK** is a lightweight Python toolkit bridging classic PDB with modern AI models.
 Seamlessly convert mmCIF & JSON formats to PDB, parse complex coordinate data, and run high-precision structural alignments to compare and evaluate multiple models of the same protein.

 Whether you are standardizing raw prediction outputs from deep learning models (like AlphaFold, OpenFold2, or Boltz-1/2), benchmarking algorithms, or visualizing atomic nuances, SPARK provides a unified pipeline.

+### 🌐 Try the Live Web App!

+SPARK is also available as a fully interactive, ready-to-use Streamlit web application: **[spark-neo.streamlit.app](https://spark-neo.streamlit.app/)**

+> 💡 **Quick Tips for the Web App:**
+> * **Is the app sleeping?** Free Streamlit servers occasionally pause inactive apps.
+If you see a "sleeping" or "down" page, simply click the **Wake Up** button and give it a minute or two to boot back up.
+> * **Dark vs. Light Theme:** The tool supports both dark and light UI themes!
+Make sure to use the **"Viewer Background"** toggle in the sidebar to match your system theme so the 3D molecular structures contrast perfectly.
+>
+>

+---

 ## ✨ Key Features